Henshall/php-stripe-wrapper/readme.md

 $customer = $sw->createCustomer(["name" => "testing dude", "email" => "test@test.com", "description" => "im a real person", "source" => $_POST["stripeToken"]]);
 $sw->chargeCustomer(['amount' => 1000, 'currency' => "USD", 'description' => "Payment for xyz service or product", 'customer' => $customer]);
 if ($sw->error) {
-    // Create error message for admins to see
+    // Create error message for admins to see if payment failed.
+This is important!
     $error = new Error;
     $error->message = "subscription Failure during payment, card not charged. ----> " . $e ;
     $error->save();
-    // delete sub and remove user data.
+    // Here we can reverse the changes to the user object previous modified as well as delete the subscription..
     $sub->delete();
     $user->paid = 0;
     $user->save();